Frequently Asked Questions

 Q: When will I register for classes?

 A: Newly admitted students will attend a New Student Registration and Orientation before the beginning of each term.
-Students will have the opportunity to tour the campus, meet their advisor, and registered for classes.
+Students will have the opportunity to tour the campus, meet their advisor, and register for classes.
 You will receive these important dates and other reminders in your acceptance letter.